cass-community/cass-community.github.io/_working-groups/impact-framework.md

 name: Impact Framework
 description: Curating the CASS Impact Framework process
 #
+# These fields are not used, AFAIK.
+See the charter.{status,status_date} instead.
-status: Active # Values can be "Active" or "Retired"
+# status: Active # Values can be "Active" or "Retired"
-status_date: 2024-09-17 # The date the group went active or retired
+# status_date: 2024-09-17 # The date the group went active or retired
 #
 # Charter information: according to the by-laws, the following info is expected:
 #   Purpose